 Along Shaftesbury Avenue, this Indian gem is definitely one to try.
 It was a Tuesday night when my friend and I popped in for a bite to eat and the place was bustling – such a good sign.
 The food was the right level of spicy (tasty without blowing your face off) and the highlight of our night was the sea bass curry and the butter chicken small plate.

 It was my colleague Rima’s birthday and we descended upon the Kensington restaurant, Dirty Bones for some cheeky cocktails and some good, hearty American grub.
 I went for a burger (I did tell you I was a fan) and their garlic fries (delish!), but the ribs and chicken also received raving reviews from the girls.
 Oh, and did I mention it’s £5 cocktails from 5–7, Tues-Fri?
 Living the London dream!

 Although you might be thinking, jeeeze this girl is obsessed with burgers, pizzas are actually my one true love.
 Franco Manca was top of my list when I moved to London and so my boyfriend and I went as soon as we got chance.
 The sourdough base is utterly heavenly and the prices are so affordable – a winning combination in my book.

 As a couple, we’re both big into steak so finding a good steakhouse was a real triumph.
 I’d heard a lot about Hawsmoor and Flat Iron, but we opted for Roxie Steak for proximity one night.
 On a quaint little high street in Fulham, this was the perfect spot for a date night.
 As well as the juicy steak and morish chips, the wines were on point.

-Well, writing this has made me terribly hungry, but until payday I’ll be making do with my favourite food, Potato Waffles.
-If you have any suggestions of where I should head post-payday, then leave a comment below.
+Well, writing this has made me terribly hungry, so I’m off to find some food.
+If you have any suggestions of where else I should dine in London, please comment below.